MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 ### <a name="bkmk_general-wua"></a> General Windows Update Agent troubleshooting tips

 The errors for the installation originated from the Windows Update Agent.
-In many cases, you can attempt to install these updates using the built-in software update management from Configuration Manager, Windows Update for Business, or Microsoft Update.
+In many cases, you can attempt to install these updates using the built-in software update management from Configuration Manager, Windows Update client policies, or Microsoft Update.
 In certain circumstances where it's not feasible to use your regular patching mechanism, the `.msu` package can be installed with the [Windows Update Standalone Installer (wusa.exe)](https://support.microsoft.com/help/934307/description-of-the-windows-update-standalone-installer-in-windows) like an application.
 Use the [Windows Update logging](/windows/deployment/update/windows-update-logs) and [general troubleshooting tips](#bkmk_general) to help determine the cause of the issue.
 ### 0x00240006

 **Message**: The update to be installed is already installed on the system